pauldm24/tpicker-react/README.md

 ### Note:
-This is not a production ready package, if you want it to use, use it on your own risk.
+This is not production ready package, if you want it to use, use it on your own risk.